SQL-Academy/en.sql-academy/course/module-3/subquery-with-several-column/article.md

+---
+meta:
+    title: 'Multi-column subqueries'
+    description: 'Multi-column subqueries in SQL, subqueries with arbitrary table and comparison with multiple columns in SQL.'
+---

 # Multi-column subqueries

 So far, we have only considered subqueries that return a single column.
 However, we can also work with subqueries that return multiple columns and multiple rows (derived tables).